National Merit Scholarship requirements 2022-2023

 • The student must write an essay.

-• Semifinalist must have good scores on SAT or ACT which will confirm the his or her earlier performance in the qualifying test.
+• Semifinalists must have good scores on the SAT or ACT which will confirm his or her earlier performance in the qualifying test.

 National Merit Scholarship Renewal Requirements

-The academic performance of students are evaluated once every year after the posting of spring grades.
-Students must meet the following requirements each year to be able to meet the renewal requirements:
+The academic performance of students is evaluated once every year after the posting of spring grades.
+Here are some key details on renewal requirements for National Merit Scholarships:

 Be the first to comment